edgar-treischl/CopyCat/README.md

 #>[1] "🐈 The package name is tidyr"
 ```

-If you add typos, if you are not sure whether the function is written in
+If you add typos by accident, if you are not sure whether the function
-small or large caps, you might be lucky and a similar match is found in
+is written in small or large caps, you might be lucky and a similar
-the data.
+match is found in the data.

 ``` r
 #typos and other mistakes